 (1) An application for a writ of habeas corpus ad subjiciendum may be made in the first instance to a Judge sitting in Court or in chambers, unless the application is made on behalf of an infant, in which case it must be made in the first instance to a Judge sitting in chambers.

-(2) The application may be made ex parte, and subject to paragraph (3) must be supported by an affidavit by the person restrained showing that the application is made at his instance and setting out the nature of the restraint.
+(2) The application may be made ex parte, and subject to subrule (3) must be supported by an affidavit by the person restrained showing that the application is made at his instance and setting out the nature of the restraint.

 (3) The requirement that an application be supported by an affidavit does not apply —